maahn/pamRaMom/docs/source/index.rst

 ====================================
-Welcome to pamRaMom's documentation!
+Welcome to pamtraRadarMoments's documentation!
 ====================================

 :Release: |version|
 :Date: |today|

-pamRaMom is the Pamtra Radar Moment Estimator.
+pamtraRadarMoments is the Pamtra Radar Moment Estimator.
 It estimates the moments (reflectivity, mean Doppler velocity, Spectrum width, SKewness, Kurtosis), slopes and edges of the most significant peaks of the radar Doppler spectrum.
 It's written in Python with a core in Fortran.

 Note that pamRaMo supports Python >3.5.